• Skip to primary navigation

 Check Apple ID on Mac

-If you are not using the right Apple, Sign out of iMessage and Sign-in back using the right Apple ID.
+If you are not using the right Apple ID, Sign out of iMessage and Sign-in back using the Apple ID that is linked to your iMessage Account.

 4. Check If iMessage Service is Down